SiriDB/siridb-docs/content/query_data/aggregate_functions/difference.md

 ---
 title: "difference"
-weight: 27
+weight: 30
 ---

+The difference between the first value and the last value within the time window.

-Difference without arguments is used to get the difference between values.
+Difference without a time span argument will return the difference between values.

 ### Function

-Syntax:

     difference([ts])